pjgrandinetti/SITypes/SIUNIT_MIGRATION_CHECKLIST.md

-# SIUnit to SIUnit2 Migration Checklist
+# SIUnit to SIUnit Migration Checklist

 ## Overview
-This checklist guides the migration from `SIUnit.c/SIUnit.h` to `SIUnit2.c/SIUnit2.h` in the `SIUnits-refactor` branch.
+This checklist guides the migration from `SIUnit.c/SIUnit.h` to `SIUnit.c/SIUnit.h` in the `SIUnits-refactor` branch.

-**Current Status:** SIUnit2 implementation complete but missing 12 critical API functions **Risk Level:** 🔴 High - Major API gaps will cause compilation failures
+**Current Status:** SIUnit implementation complete but missing 12 critical API functions **Risk Level:** 🔴 High - Major API gaps will cause compilation failures

 ---